SheCodesAustralia/workshopcontent/content/python/space_turtle_chomp/part_9__keeping_score.md

 # Keeping score

 To make this more like a game you can add a score for each time your turtle chomps on a cabbage.
-To do this you create a new score variable by typing the following
+To do this you create a new score variable.

 Step 1.
 Move to after the \#Create player turtle section of your code and type the following: